 After analyzing how current work practices and the process, in general, could be improved, it’s important to prepare an action item list.
 Then, don’t just forget about it, but make sure you revisit it during the next Team Retrospective meeting to figure out whether your actions have actually brought improvements.

-Retrospectives have many benefits: they can help teams become more productive, improve communication, share knowledge, and foster collaboration.
+Retrospectives have many benefits: they can help teams become more productive, improve communication, share knowledge, and foster team and cross-team collaboration.
 This is a list of the benefits of conducting retrospectives.

 An Agile retrospective starts with the facilitator setting up the stage for the meeting by telling everyone why it's important and what they will be talking about.
 Next, each person should share one thing that went well during the iteration and one thing that didn't go as expected or as planned.
 After this, there should be a discussion where people can come up with ideas on how to make things better next time around.